Dulanga-Rukshan/OverTheWire/README.md

-level 0 to 1
+🌟 level 0 to 1
 flag for 0 - ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If
     command - cat readme

-level 1 to 2
+🌟 level 1 to 2
 flag for 1 - 263JGJPfgU6LtdEvgfWU1XP5yac29mFx
     command - cat ./-

-level 2 to 3
+🌟 level 2 to 3
 flag for 2 - MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx
     command - cat ./--spaces\ in\ this\ filename--

-level 3 to 4
+🌟 level 3 to 4
 flag for 3 - 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ
     command i used - cat ./...HIding-From-You

-levl 4 to 5
+🌟 level 4 to 5
 flag for 4 - 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw
     command i used - first determine the human readable file by file ./-*
         then cat ./-file07s

-level 5 to 6
+🌟 level 5 to 6
 flag for 5 - HWasnPhtq9AVKe0dmk45nxy20cvUa6EG
             Permission	Sum of values	Digit	\
             No permissions	0	---